i18next/i18next-parser/README.md

 The `lexers` option let you configure which Lexer to use for which extension.
 Here is the default:

 Note the presence of a `default` which will catch any extension that is not listed.
-There are 3 lexers available: `HandlebarsLexer`, `HTMLLexer` and `JavascriptLexer`.
+There are 4 lexers available: `HandlebarsLexer`, `HTMLLexer`, `JavascriptLexer`, and `JsxLexer`.
 Each has configurations of its own.
 If you need to change the defaults, you can do it like so:

 ```js
 [